gianlazz/Lazztech.Cloud/GianDevNotes.md

 I'm having issues with `Uncaught ReferenceError: $ is not defined` for my javascript canvas bounding box rendering logic and I think it's because it's trying to execute before jquery is loaded...
 - https://stackoverflow.com/questions/23973932/responsive-canvas-in-bootstrap-column
 - https://stackoverflow.com/questions/2075337/uncaught-referenceerror-is-not-defined

+## Thursday, August 6, 2018
+#### Sprint 5, Frontend & Webapi Improvements/Integrations
+***CI/CD Thoughts & VSTS***

+Not getting as much done this week since I needed a down week.
+Also I'm working on the rfid chip implant push notification project.
+However while working on that it got me thinking about VSTS and how it could be helpfull in a quick solution for continous integration and hopefully also continous delevery too.
+I think I'll have a CI/CD sprint week just for setting up VSTS CI & CD to Azure initially...
+I'm ideally going to still want a pipeline for continous deployment to my ARM cluster but Idk how much longer that will take then deploying to azure.
+It may be a sprint or more to get it deploying to my arm cluster let alone setting up a continous delivery pipeline for it.
+Idk though maybe it will just be easy?

+VSTS is the only free continous integration service that lets you use private repos that I can think of...
+I like TravisCI but it's pretty expensive.
+Ideally I'd like the entirety of my CI/CD devops architecture and scripts to be open source and maintained as part of this git repo but that can be something to work towards in the future.

+**Sprint 5, Frontend & Webapi Improvements/Integrations**
+As for this sprint the next thing I want to do is persist the Known images and expose that data from the web api for which I'll then display on the Vision/Known page.
+After that I can start implementing uploading of known and unknown snapshots.
+That all would be plenty for the week.